An Introvert’s Guide to Volunteering

-As the holidays approach and the smell of cinnamon and wet leaves fill everyone’s noses, it feels as if some Pavlovian response kicks in to Be Good.
-At the same time, volunteering can sometimes be a little overwhelming, especially when it requires a lot of socializing.
+As the holidays approach and the smell of cinnamon and wet leaves fill everyone’s noses, it feels as if it kicks in some Pavlovian response to be Good.
+At the same time, volunteering can sometimes be a little overwhelming, especially when it feels like it requires a lot of socializing.
 But lucky for you all, we’ve got some ideas on how you can help your community without all the yap-yap-yapping that might drain you right before you have to yap-yap-yap with your friends and family.

 Run Errands for a Local Animal Rescue

 Seattle’s local community fridge organization has a lot of duties that allow people to do some solo volunteering.
 Reid Branson, a community fridge coordinator, said he himself is an introvert and can happily accommodate anyone interested in helping out but uninterested in a lot of small talk.
-The main thing people can do for Seattle Community Fridge is drop off food, Branson said, whether that’s prepared individually packaged meals or perishable items such as string cheese, fruit, or even shelf-stable stuff for the pantries that accompany the fridges.
+The main thing people can do for the program is drop off food, Branson said, whether that's prepared individually packaged meals, or perishable items such as string cheese, fruit, or even shelf-stable stuff for the pantries that accompany the fridges.
 People can also help clean out old food and sanitize the fridges.
-To become oriented with the group, they’ll ask you for at least one initial meet up, but that can be in person, by email, or by Instagram message.
-They’re really chill about how you connect, and the time commitment is about 30–60 minutes each week, but that can be flex, depending on how involved you want to be.
-That’s a steal for helping to curb food insecurity in Seattle, in our opinion.
-Check out the Seattle Community Fridge network on Instagram for more information, or email them at seattlecommunityfridge@gmail.com.
-The group’s also hoping to build a website sometime in the future, so if anyone wants to code alone in their home, SFC is excited to hear from you.
+To become oriented with the group, they’ll ask you for at least one initial meet-up, but that can be in person, by email, or Instagram message.
+They’re really chill about how you connect, and the time commitment is about 30-60 minutes each week, but that can flex, depending on how involved you want to be.
+That’s a steal for curbing food insecurity in Seattle, in our opinion.
+Check out Seattle’s Community Fridge network on Instagram for more information, or email them at seattlecommunityfridge@gmail.com.
+The group’s also hoping to build a website sometime in the future, so if anyone wants to code alone in their home, the group’s excited to hear from you.

 Generally Check Out Mutual Aid Programs